Data Engineering Partner Selection: The 2026 Five-Stage Framework

 - 15. Internal decision authority - who has final sign-off, and whether procurement or legal has veto power over commercial terms

-On EU AI Act: enforcement starts August 2026 under Regulation (EU) 2024/1689.
-Fines for non-compliance in high-risk system categories reach €35 million or 7% of global annual turnover.
+On the EU AI Act: obligations for high-risk AI systems under Regulation (EU) 2024/1689 start applying in August 2026, and penalties scale by severity, up to €35 million or 7% of global annual turnover for the most serious violations.
 Any data engineering engagement that feeds an ML model used in credit scoring, HR decisions, critical infrastructure, or medical triage is potentially in scope.
 A vendor that doesn’t raise this proactively in a regulated-industry deal is a red flag.

 Stage 2: Sourcing & shortlist - who actually matters?